acopier/raildest/README.md

 # RailDest

-RailDest is a mod that enhances rail mechanics, allowing for automated routing across rail lines according to a specified destination.
+RailDest is a plugin that enhances rail mechanics, allowing for automated routing across rail lines according to a specified destination.
 The plugin uses the redstone mechanics of a T-junction that follows the southeast rule and interacts with detector rails.